learn about “compare and contrast the nutritional needs of infants and adults”.

 One of the main differences between infant and adult nutritional needs is the amount of protein required.
 Infants require a higher amount of protein in proportion to their body weight than adults to support growth and development.

-On the other hand, adults require a lower amount of protein as their growth has stopped and they are maintaining their body rather than building new tissues.
+On the other hand, adults require a lower amount of protein.
+Their growth has stopped.
+They are maintaining their body rather than building new tissues.

 Another difference is the need for certain vitamins and minerals.
-For example, infants require a higher amount of iron to support the rapid growth of their red blood cells, while adults require less iron because their blood cell production is slower.
+For example, infants require a higher amount of iron to support the rapid growth of their red blood cells.
+Adults require less iron because their blood cell production is slower.

 Additionally, infants need more Vitamin D to support bone development, while adults require less.